lorf/zapache/README.md

 ## What's new

+### Version 1.6

+* zapache now rund on a MacOS X (Darwin) host

 ### Version 1.5

 * Zapache would cache received apache status page for 60 seconds by default.
   This eliminates the need to query apache for every item collected.
 * Added worker threads graph to a template
 * Added new items: status, ping, BusyWorkers, CPULoad
 * Added trigger for Apache status to a template